cosserat-rods/cosserat-rods_old.github.io/_docs/1_cosserat_rods/single-rods.md

 ---
-title: Single Rods
+title: Theory
-category: Cosserat Rods &mdash; Theory
+category: Cosserat Rods
 order: 1
 ---

 Cosserat rods are a generalization of Kirchhoff rods, which are able to model 1-d slender rods incorporating only bend and twist.
 Cosserat rods add the ability to consider stretching and shearing, allowing all the possible modes of deformation of the system to be considered.
 The **key assumption** of Cosserat rods are that their length is much larger than their radius (L >> r).
 This allows their dynamical behavior to approximated by averaging balance laws at every cross-section.
+We also assume that the rods are linearly elastic.

 ## Mathematical Description of Cosserat Rods